 Second, suppose you and your nephew were born in an Ox year, 1985 and 1997, respectively, for example.
 Although you both are Ox, your corresponding complete zodiac ages will be different, since a complete zodiac age would contain not only the Ox but also an element preceding it: “At” in the case of 1985 and “Dinh” in the case of 1997.

 To explain this, in relation to mankind’s age, ancient Vietnamese society used Can - Chi (Heavenly Stems - Earthly Branches) to name the years.
 The year 1985, for instance, is At Suu (At Ox) year.

 The Vietnamese zodiac has played an important part in Vietnamese astrology and folk religion.
-The 12 animals in the Zodiac represent the different characteristics and qualities of Vietnamese people.
-If you are interested in the Vietnamese Zodiac and have any questions about this, don’t hesitate to comment and ask us!
+The 12 animals in the Zodiac represent Vietnamese people's different characteristics and qualities.
+If you are interested in the 12 zodiac signs in Vietnam, you can buy some related gifts, such as custom patches with their patterns.
+For more information on Vietnamese Zodiac or other questions, don’t hesitate to comment and ask us!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.